FrackeR011/riscv-gcc/README.md

 Local labels are denoted by numbers.
 Here 1 is used for fmul instruction pattern.

+Programs to demonstrate various floating point exceptions are inside `examples` directory.
+After generating executable, Spike simulator is required to run it.

 This is a work in progress.
 Next steps should make following changes:
 - Changning register a3 to any arbitary register.
 - Option to enable or disable the change